Recent Blog Posts

 So don’t let a bloated tummy ruin your celebrations this Christmas.
 Take control of your health and support your digestive system with good bacteria over the festive period.

-You may like to try OptiBac Probiotics For every day EXTRA Strength and For a flat stomach to help reduce bloating and improve digestion, both of which have clinical trials on the strains of bacteria they contain, with a proven health benefit.
+You may like to try OptiBac Probiotics For every day EXTRA Strength and One week flat to help reduce bloating and improve digestion, both of which have clinical trials on the strains of bacteria they contain, with a proven health benefit.
 For a flat stomach was also featured in last year's Yoga magazine all about Christmas, which you can read about here.

 Reference: Colecchia A, Vestito A et al. Effect of a symbiotic preparation on the clinical manifestations of irritable bowel syndrome, constipation-variant.
 Results of an open, uncontrolled multicenter study.
 Minerva Gastroenterol Dietol.
 2006 Dec;52(4):349-58.